oxinabox/Kaldi-Notes/tidigits/train.md

 Again call that with the `--help` option for more info.

 ###Merge GMMs
-All the different GMMs from the partioned training dataset are then merged, using `gmm-acc-sum` to produce a model (a `.mdl` file).
+All the different GMMs from the partitioned training dataset are then merged, using `gmm-acc-sum` to produce a model (a `.mdl` file).
 The model can be examined using `/kaldi-trunk/src/gmmbin/gmm-info` to get some very basic information about the number of Gaussians etc.

-Finally, increase the number of Gaussians (capped by `max_iter_inc`), so that by the time all the iterations (`num_iters`) are all complete, it will approach the target total number of gaussians (`totgauss`) -- assuming `max_iter_inc` did not block it.
+Finally, increase the number of Gaussians (capped by `max_iter_inc`), so that by the time all the iterations (`num_iters`) are all complete, it will approach the target total number of Gaussians (`totgauss`) -- assuming `max_iter_inc` did not block it.

 ##Making of the Decoding Graph

-As showing earlier, the Grammer (G) can be composed with the Lexicon (L), to get a phoneme to word mapping.
+As showing earlier, the Grammar (G) can be composed with the Lexicon (L), to get a phoneme to word mapping.

 To increase the power of the phones, they could be expanded to add context.
 For example making the 'ay' phone in 'n-ay-n' (nine) different from the one in 'm-ay-n' (mine).
-This can be done with a Contrext dependancy FST, which can be scaled with the number of phones to take into account in the context.
+This can be done with a Context dependency FST, which can be scaled with the number of phones to take into account in the context.
 This is roughly equivelent to making use of n-grams on the phonetic level.
-Using 3 (ie one ot each side) context is refered to a triphones.
+Using 3 (i.e. one to each side) context is referred to a triphones.

-The Context Dependency can be expressed as a FST, refered to as C.
+The Context Dependency can be expressed as a FST, referred to as C.